Skip to main content

 Encourage customers to use lower-cost payment methods.

-Encourage your customers to use lower-cost payments like debit cards or digital wallets with lower processing costs than credit cards.
+Encourage your customers to use lower-cost payments like cards or digital wallets, which have more processing costs than credit cards.

 What are the advantages of digital wallets as a lower-cost payment method?